rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 ### <u><strong>Q: What are you most proud of having accomplished under the program so far?&nbsp;</strong></u>

-`gitoxide` can clone repositories typically 1.5x faster than what you can do with Git, which I consider to be a game-changer.
+`gitoxide`&nbsp; can clone repositories typically 1.5x faster than what you can do with Git, which I consider to be a game-changer.
 You can learn more about this exciting development [<u>here</u>](https://github.com/Byron/gitoxide/discussions/579).&nbsp;

 ### <u><strong>Q: What are your top areas of focus for the next phase of the program?&nbsp;</strong></u>

-Currently, I believe it’s massively important to finish the integration of `gitoxide` into cargo and completely remove the dependency to the git2 crate, which would complete the work done in this phase.
+Currently, I believe it’s massively important to finish the integration of &nbsp;`gitoxide`&nbsp; into cargo and completely remove the dependency to the git2 crate, which would complete the work done in this phase.

 ### <u><strong>Q: What has your experience as a Rust Foundation grantee been like so far?&nbsp;</strong></u>